-- (1) The name and address of the person or persons who file the complaint. - (2) The sworn verification and signature of the complainant. - (3) The name and address of the party or parties against whom the complaint is filed, and if such party is a candidate and the office being sought. - (4) A clear and concise statement of acts upon which the complaint is based along with an allegation that such facts constitute one or more violations of law under the jurisdiction of the Ethics Office. - (5) A general reference to the statutory provision(s) of the code allegedly having been violated. - (6) Any further information which might support the allegations in the complaint including, but not limited to, the following: - a.
-The name and address of all other persons who have firsthand knowledge of the facts alleged in the complaint; and - b.
-Any documentary evidence that supports the facts alleged in the complaint.
+- (1) The name and address of the person or persons who file the complaint. - (2) The sworn verification and signature of the complainant. - (3) The name and address of the party or parties against whom the complaint is filed, and if such party is a candidate and the office being sought. - (4) A clear and concise statement of acts upon which the complaint is based along with an allegation that such facts constitute one or more violations of law under the jurisdiction of the Ethics Office. - (5) Any further information which might support the allegations in the complaint including, but not limited to, the following: - a.
+The name and address of all other persons who have firsthand knowledge of the facts alleged in the complaint; and

-(f) Defective complaint.
-Upon receipt of a written, non-anonymous complaint which does not conform to the applicable requirements of this section, the Ethics Office shall by written communication acknowledge receipt of the complaint and advise the complainant of the defect in the complaint and that the complaint may not be considered unless the defect is corrected.

-(g) Preliminary Review of Investigations.
+- b.
+Any documentary evidence that supports the facts alleged in the complaint. - (f) Defective complaint.
+Upon receipt of a written, non-anonymous complaint which does not conform to the applicable requirements of this section, the Ethics Office shall by written communication acknowledge receipt of the complaint and advise the complainant of the defect in the complaint and that the complaint may not be considered unless the defect is corrected. - (g) Preliminary Review of Investigations.
 Upon receipt of a complaint and/or the initiation of an investigation in accordance with this Article, the complaint or investigation shall be assigned an intake number.
-To ensure that resources are utilized effectively, investigations are targeted and justified, and to avoid the conduct of unwarranted inquiries, within a period not to exceed 30 days following the initiation of an investigation by the Ethics Office, the Ethics Office must conduct a preliminary review of facts which must reasonably indicate the suspected misconduct or wrongdoing.
-A determination that facts are present which reasonably indicate the suspected misconduct or wrongdoing must be supported by credible evidence, a documented complaint, or specific and verifiable information.
-If, within 30 days of the initiation of an investigation, the Ethics Office determines that the facts do not reasonably indicate the suspected misconduct or wrongdoing, the investigation should be closed.

-(h) Opportunity for Response.
-To protect against erroneous, arbitrary adverse decisions and to afford the Ethics Office an opportunity to reevaluate its position on the proposed adverse decision and affirm or modify the action, prior to the conclusion of an investigation, where the preliminary findings indicate the Ethics Office shall issue an adverse decision or report, the subject of such an adverse decision, including any individuals, employees, officials, office or department of city government, or other entity shall be presented with a summary of the preliminary adverse findings and given the opportunity to respond to preliminary findings within 10 working days of the presentation of such findings.

-- (1) Response options.
-The response may be made in writing or in person or both. - (2) Supporting documentation.
+To ensure that resources are utilized effectively, investigations are targeted and justified, and to avoid the conduct of unwarranted inquiries, within a period not to exceed 90 days following the initiation of an investigation by the Ethics Office, the Ethics Office must conduct a preliminary review of facts which must reasonably indicate the suspected misconduct or wrongdoing.
+A determination that facts are present which reasonably indicate the probable occurrence of suspected misconduct or wrongdoing must be supported by credible evidence, a documented complaint, or specific and verifiable information.
+If, within 90 days of the initiation of an investigation, the Ethics Office determines that the facts do not reasonably indicate the probable occurrence of suspected misconduct or wrongdoing, the investigation should be closed. - (h) Opportunity for Response.
+To protect against erroneous, arbitrary adverse decisions and, where the preliminary findings indicate the Ethics Office shall issue an adverse decision or report, the subject of such an adverse decision, including any individuals, employees, officials, office or department of city government, or other entity shall be presented with a summary of the preliminary adverse findings and given the opportunity to respond to preliminary findings within 10 working days of the presentation of such findings. - (1) Response options.
+The response may be made in writing or in person or both.
+If the response is made in person, a video and/or audio recording of the response shall be made and transcribed, and such records shall be included in the investigation file. - (2) Supporting documentation.
 The subject may submit statements or supporting documentation from persons having knowledge of the circumstances to support the response. - (3) Representative.
 If the subject chooses to meet with the Ethics Office, the subject may be accompanied by a representative or attorney. - (4) Further official investigation.
-The Ethics Office may conduct further investigation, provided that the Ethics Office determines that additional time is necessary for further investigation and proper consideration of the response to the proposed adverse findings.
+The Ethics Office may conduct further investigation, provided that the Ethics Office determines that additional time is necessary for further investigation provided that the two year period during which violations are to be reported as provided herein shall not be exceeded.